 Inspiration comes from a caring gesture, connecting with a person who faces similar challenges, a hopeful new treatment, or being able to help someone else along their journey.
 A kind, encouraging word or a listening ear goes a long way to bring that spring back in the step.

 Educate.
 Advocate.
 Inspire.
-Three words that guide my daily efforts toward bringing wholeness and well-being to each person living with psoriatic conditions.
+Three words that guide my daily efforts toward bringing wholeness and well-being to each person living with chronic and psoriatic conditions.